-- Reports received from the Authority's external auditors and other inspection agencies - The results of internal audit and fraud investigation work - The views of senior managers, including Chief Executive, the s151 Officer and the Monitoring Officer - The work of the Heads of Service Group in compiling the Authority's Strategic Risk Register. - Outcomes of service improvement reviews and performance management processes - Compliance with the CIPFA Statem ent on the role of the CFO
+- Reports received from the Authority's external auditors and other inspection agencies - The results of internal audit and fraud investigation work - The views of senior managers, including Chief Executive, the s151 Officer and the Monitoring Officer - The work of the Heads of Service Group in compiling the Authority's Corporate Risk Register. - Outcomes of service improvement reviews and performance management processes - Compliance with the CIPFA Statement on the role of the CFO

-In addition, the Authority through its Comm ittees especially the Overview and Scrutiny (Audit) Comm ittee considers corporate governance issues as they arise throughout the year and agree recomm endations for improvement as necessary.
+In addition, the Authority through its Committees especially the Scrutiny and Audit Committees considers corporate governance issues as they arise throughout the year and agree recommendations for improvement as necessary.